mohamedyd/awesome_resources/ml-blogs-articles.md

 ## Large Language Models

+* [Hugging Face x LangChain : A new partner package in LangChain](https://huggingface.co/blog/langchain): langchain_huggingface is a partner package in LangChain jointly maintained by Hugging Face and LangChain.
+This new Python package is designed to bring the power of the latest development of Hugging Face into LangChain and keep it up to date.

 * [GPT in 60 Lines of NumPy](https://jaykmody.com/blog/gpt-from-scratch/): In this post, we'll implement a GPT from scratch in just 60 lines of numpy.
 We'll then load the trained GPT-2 model weights released by OpenAI into our implementation and generate some text.

 * [Synthetic data: save money, time and carbon with open source](https://huggingface.co/blog/synthetic-data-save-costs): This blog post shows how you can combine the convenience of LLMs with the control and efficiency of customized models.